GoogleChrome/ip-protection/Masked-Domain-List.md

 haplesshydrant.com                               | Admiral                                                        | Not Impacted By Script Blocking
 haplessland.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 happysponge.com                                  | Admiral                                                        | Not Impacted By Script Blocking
+harborcaption.com                                | Admiral                                                        | Not Impacted By Script Blocking
 harborcub.com                                    | Admiral                                                        | Not Impacted By Script Blocking
 harmonicbamboo.com                               | Admiral                                                        | Not Impacted By Script Blocking
 harmonywing.com                                  | Admiral                                                        | Not Impacted By Script Blocking